The Architect (Kacey Musgraves song): Critical reception

 "The Architect" has received positive reviews from critics, with praise for its songwriting.
 Brittney McKenna of Nashville Scene called it "one of the best songs Musgraves has ever written", while Jessica Nicholson of Billboard called it "sublime" and a "musical triumph".
 Sputnikmusic proclaimed it "brilliant musically and lyrically".
-In a ranking of songs from Deeper Well, Billboards Melina Newman placed "The Architect" in fourth place.
+In a ranking of songs from Deeper Well, Billboards Melinda Newman placed "The Architect" in fourth place.
 Billboard additionally ranked the song at number two on its list of the ten best country songs of 2024.
 Taste of Country placed it at number three on its list of the Top 40 Country Songs of 2024.

 On the other hand, Thomas Bedenbaugh of Slant Magazine felt the song used too many clichés while Rachel Aroesti of The Guardian called the song "irritatingly twee".
 Meanwhile, Joseph Hudak of Rolling Stone disagreed that "The Architect" was twee, calling it an "elegant, deep thinker" instead, and opining that Musgraves should win the Grammy Award for Best Country Song.

 Musgraves received four Grammy Award nominations for the ceremony in 2025, with "The Architect" winning Best Country Song, as well as being nominated for Best Country Solo Performance.
 Meanwhile, Deeper Well received a nomination for Best Country Album.
 Musgraves was also nominated for Best Americana Performance as a featured artist on Madi Diaz's "Don't Do Me Good", while the engineers of Deeper Well were nominated in the category of Best Engineered Album, Non-Classical.